-The gist of this article is very simple; a gap analysis can reveal where minor adjustments can be made in your business, and highlight that it’s usually minor adjustments that can lead to major improvements.
+The strategic planning process can reveal where minor adjustments can be made in your business, and highlight that it’s usually minor adjustments that can lead to major improvements.
 Very few advisors I work with are way off track, or need dramatic wholesale changes to the way they conduct themselves.
 But the adjustments needed aren’t always obvious without a fresh set of eyes to identify them.

 Clearly I will never trivialize the importance of being a skilled asset and risk manager.
 But it is a given that you are effective there.
 My point is that there is little correlation between how effective you are as a financial advisor and how successful you will ultimately be in terms of unlocking your full potential.
 The days of building the better mouse trap and the world beating path to your door are long gone.
 Sure ongoing professional development to sharpen your asset management skills is essential, but do you invest the same amount of time sharpening your practice and relationship management processes too?
 They are of equal importance at the very least.